EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

 The ``filters`` option defines the list of fields the user can use to refine the list/search results.
-EasyAdmin can guess the appropriate filter depending on the field data type, so in most application, you only need to list the fields:
+EasyAdmin can guess the appropriate filter depending on the field data type, so in most applications, you only need to list the fields:

 .. code-block:: yaml